itchio/itchio-i18n/README.md

 * Site translations
 * Project tagging

+> Making changes to `language.json`?
+Please ensure it remains sorted.
+You can
+> use `js -S` to sort the file.

 ## Translations markup guide

 itch.io uses a custom translation markup parser that powers variable